alwynvanwyk/army-of-agents/README.md

 I enjoy being able to focus on one tricky problem at a time, unraveling it, and seeing my solution work - gives me a sense of accomplishment.

 Mind-blowing stuff by [IndyDevDan](https://www.youtube.com/@indydevdan)!
+Working through his recommendations and ways of working after formatting my harddrive - nice and clean now with speed. :)

 ---